Createdd/Writing/articles/MeetupReflection2017.md

 The complexity itself demands a lot from the organizer and schools him on many aspects of life.
 As I see it, it is the perfect preparation for starting a business.
 Although it can be hard to fit into the day-to-day schedule, it is perfectly doable when basics of time management are applied.

 Another thing why organizing events is great, is because it forces you to increase self-awareness, which is key in life in general.
+Knowing who you are, what your strengths and weaknesses are and how other people perceive you is very important to develop a better self.

+Because how can you improve yourself if you are delusional about yourself?

 ## A take on non-profit systems and entities